secretlint/secretlint/README.md

 In our experience, linting tools that report various errors by default is difficult to use.
 Opt-in approach help to introduce secretlint increasing.

+### A documentation per a Rule

+We think a rule as a documentation.

+Each rule should have reasonable documentation.

+- [ ]  How?

 ### Why Node.js?

 - Package Manager